 Make an effort to attend Mass during the week (please see our weekday Mass schedule in our weekly bulletin)

 Maintain your Holy Obligation to attend Mass every weekend (Saturday Vigil at 5:00 p.m. and Sunday at 8:30 a.m.)

-Join us for Stations of the Cross every Wednesday during Lent at 6:30 p.m. (beginning on March 8)
+Join us in meditating on the suffering and death of our Lord at Stations of the Cross every Wednesday during Lent at 6:30 p.m.

 Spend more time in prayer in the Real Presence of our Lord by joining us for Adoration of the Blessed Sacrament every Thursday from 3:00 p.m. - 9:00 p.m.

 Give up one or more things in your daily lives (such as sodas, sweets, television or electronic devices, etc), to help you experience little sacrifices of your own to remind you of the big sacrifice that Jesus made for us by dying on the Cross

 Visit the sick and home-bound more often and do more acts of charity for others

 Fast and Abstain - - - Ash Wednesday and Good Friday are obligatory days of fasting and abstinence and Fridays are obligatory days of abstinence.
 The norms on fasting are obligatory from age 18 until age 59.
 When fasting, a person is permitted to eat one full meal.
 Two smaller meals may also be taken, but not to equal a full meal.
 The norms concerning abstinence from meat are binding from age 14 and onwards.
 If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the “paschal fast” to honor the suffering and death of the Lord Jesus and to prepare ourselves to share more fully, and to celebrate more readily, His Resurrection.